 For all amounts paid directly to you: Regular mail to my address on file.
 (Free) Estimated delivery is up to five business days after the withdrawal is completed.
-Express delivery to my address on file. (\$40.00 fee.)
+Express delivery to my address on file. (\$40.00 fee for each type of check - preta and Roth.)
 Estimated delivery is two to three business days after the withdrawal is completed.
-Electronic deposit (ACH) to the bank account on file. (\$15.00 fee.)
+Electronic deposit (ACH) to the bank account on file. (\$15.00 fee for each type of deposit - pretax and Roth.)
 Important: If you have more than one bank account on file with us, please provide the account nickname and the last four digits of the account number that you would like to use.
 For your protection, your ACH banking information must have been previously submitted to us and verified; otherwise, we will send the check(s) to your address on file.
 Bank account nickname Last four digits of the bank account number For all rollover checks: Regular mail to my address on file.
 (Free) Estimated delivery is up to five business days after the withdrawal is completed.
-Express delivery to my address on file. (\$40.00 fee.)
+Express delivery to my address on file. (\$40.00 fee for each type of check - pretax and Roth.)
 Estimated delivery is two to three business days after the withdrawal is completed.